brokensmile2103/init-live-search/README.md

 - If Meilisearch is disabled, unconfigured, or fails to respond, the plugin automatically and silently falls back to the local database search — visitors never see a broken search box.
 - The sensitive indexing/admin key can be defined via the `INIT_LIVE_SEARCH_MEILI_ADMIN_KEY` constant in `wp-config.php` instead of the database.
 - Turn it off any time — core search behavior never depends on Meilisearch being present.
+- Unlike the FULLTEXT index above, background reindexing never starts on its own — Meilisearch is a server you own (and may pay for), so it only runs when you explicitly click **Reindex Now** or use WP-CLI.

 ## Slash Command Examples